martinjpratt/Augmented-Reality-Ice-Sheet/README.md

   1. a 'generic' ice sheet surface which is essentially a snapshot of an ice sheet if it formed on perfectly flat terrain.
   2. an Antarctic ice surface, which is in the shape of the Southern Continent and based on real data.
   3. a 'flat' surface, which is essentially no initial ice sheet, and you will start building a surface once the model begins to run.
+This should be selected when using the AR Surface or Mountain beds to ensure the model is accurate on play.

 Now we're ready to start the model.